 College is your gateway to a better future, but so is rehab.
 If you struggle with addiction, you might be afraid that getting help could cost you your scholarship or student loans.
 While criminal convictions for illegal substances can result in the loss of funding, you are most likely not going to lose a scholarship because you got help for addiction.

-In fact, some rehabs actually offer college scholarships to candidates who want to pursue higher education after treatment.
+In fact, some rehabs actually offer college scholarships to candidates who want to pursue higher education after woodstock treatment center.
 Some schools are more strict about drug use than others; regardless of your university’s drug policy, you shouldn’t let school keep you trapped in the fear, shame, and danger of addiction.